 Another completely underrated route is the El Saltillo trail.
 Featuring the 3rd longest hanging bridge in Spain and sections where the path is pinned onto the vertical cliff wall resembling the famous El Caminito del Rey, this is an incredible day hike!

 But the whole coast is packed with memorable hiking trails like Pico del Cielo and Rio Chillar in Nerja, Pico de Mijas and Pico Castillejo in Sierra de Mijas, or La Concha and Cruz de Juanar in Marbella.

 The coastal views are brutal, and on a clear day, you’ll see all the way to Africa.

 2. Rock climbing in El Chorro

-For the more seasoned climbers, it is even possible to climb in the famous Desfiladero de Los Gaitanes Gorge along El Caminito del Rey.
+It is even possible for the more seasoned climbers to climb in the famous Desfiladero de Los Gaitanes Gorge along El Caminito del Rey.

 If you have ever walked this famous walk, you might have spotted a person or two hanging on the opposite wall from the path just before the bridge.

 3. Explore Minas de la Trinidad caves in Benalmadena